nemild/smart-contract-best-practices/src/06-SoftwareEngineering.md

 ## Software Engineering Techniques

-Designing your contract for unknown, often unknowable, failure scenarios is a key aspect of defensive programming, which aims to reduce the risk from newly discovered bugs.
+Designing your contract with multiple failsafes for unknown, often unknowable, failure scenarios is a key aspect of [defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)), which aims to reduce the risk from known and unknown security vulnerabilities.
 We list potential techniques you can use to mitigate various unknown failure scenarios - and many of these can be used together.

 Be thoughtful about what techniques you incorporate, as certain techniques require more Solidity code, leading to a greater risk of bugs.